klarabau/portfolio-ads/klarabaumeister-19029454-portfolip.md

 3. What type of model do we need and how is it structured?
 4. How can the predictions of the model, graded by VSParticle’s user, be employed to improve the model over time?

-In order to achieve our goal, we have received a json file from VSParticle containing IDs of each run (a run being an image being processed once), parameters of the run, metadata of the image, resulting images of each step, and scores.
-The scores were our point of focus: they contain computer generated values that evaluate how well each step of the program worked, as well as a user score, given manually by the user after each run.
-This user score was crucial for our approach: We predicted the user score for each available thresholding algorithm, so that then, the thresholding algorithm with the best results could be selected.
+In order to achieve our goal, we have received a json file from VSParticle containing IDs of each run, parameters of the run, metadata of the image, resulting images of each step, and scores.
+The scores were our point of focus: they contain computer generated values that evaluate how well each step of the program worked, as well as a user score, given manually by the user.
+These scores were planned to be the input features for our thresholding algorithm prediction.
+However, early on, we had a change of approach: Instead of predicting the thresholding algorithm with input features like the user score, we focused on predicting the user score with other features.
+Then we could select the thresholding algorithm that scored the highest user score.

 ### Evaluation
 Clear and motivated directions for future work